Priapos1004/ML101/README.md

 # Step 1: install anconda

 Anaconda is a collection of useful python packages like sklearn or pandas that you will use very often while doing machine learning (So, you can save time with not doing *pip install* for all these packages that you will need).
 Furthermore, anaconda can be used for managing your virtual environments and running jupyter notebooks.

 - [anaconda website](https://www.anaconda.com/products/individual)

+if you never heard anything about notebooks and virtual environments, you should start to get to know jupyter notebook first before diving into the more advanced stuff.
+Therefore just open the `Anaconda Navigator` after installing anaconda and launch jupyter notebook.
+Try a little bit and after you have a brief overview come back and learn how to set-up your working environment a bit more beneficial :-)

 <a name="virual_environment"/>